sj-omscs/6210-exam-1/Exam.md

 ---

-1. Execute the RMW operating in the cache controller: Use the invalidation based CC protocol to obtain exclusive ownership for the memory location on which T&S is being performed and execute the RMW operation
+* Execute the read-modify-write in the cache controller using invalidation based cache coherence.
-1. Extended ownership of the interconnect: Give exclusive ownership of the interconnect (e.g., bus) so that the processor can complete the T&S operation to the memory location bypassing the cache.
+* Give exclusive ownership of the bus to the processor
-1. Execute the RMW in the memory controller: Bypass the cache and send the T&S request to the memory controller.
-The memory controller serializes the T&S operation from different processors to the same memory location.
+* Execute the read-modify-write in the memory controller.
+The memory controller will serialize operations to the same memory locations.

 ## 3.b (memory model) (4 points)